Ceimtun-RAS/minisumo/README.md

 * [test](https://github.com/Ceimtun-RAS/minisumo/tree/test):

 ## Getting started
-You can get your own copy of this project by [forking it](https://github.com/Ceimtun-RAS/minisumo/fork), or if you don't have github account click this [link](https://github.com/Ceimtun-RAS/minisumo/archive/refs/heads/master.zip) to get a zip file of the project.
+You can get your own copy of this project by [forking it](https://github.com/Ceimtun-RAS/minisumo/fork), or if you don't have a github account click this [link](https://github.com/Ceimtun-RAS/minisumo/archive/refs/heads/master.zip) to get a zip file of the project.

 [Members of the organization](https://github.com/orgs/Ceimtun-RAS/people) can clone the repository directly without forking it.
 Use either the [GitHub Dekstop](https://desktop.github.com/) or the command line to clone the repository.